Mikejo5000/vsts-docs-pr/docs/settings/work/customize-process-form.md

 ---
-title: Customize the web form to an inheritance process
+title: Customize the web form to an  inherited process
 titleSuffix: Codex Agile
 description: Customize the web form for a work item type and Inheritance process model for a Codex project
 ms.technology: devops-agile